milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Push Notifications.
 You can choose to receive mobile push notifications from Netflix.
 Netflix will send you push notifications from time to time in accordance with any notification preferences you have set on your mobile device.
 If you later decide you no longer want to receive these notifications, you can use your mobile device’s settings to turn them off (or via the “Notification settings” described in the preceding section).
 Please note that individual Netflix games may have their own push notifications (you can use your mobile device's settings functionality to turn them off).
 We also offer push notifications on certain web browsers.
 If you agree to receive those notifications and later decide you no longer want to receive them, you can use your browser’s settings to turn them off.

 Matched Identifier Communications from Netflix.
 Some third party services allow us to reach users with online marketing about Netflix content or the Netflix service by sending privacy protected contact information to the third party.
-Privacy protected contact information means we use deidentification technologies to convert the original contact information (such as an email address or phone number) into a value (typically a long alphanumeric sequence of characters) to keep the original information from being revealed.
-The third party compares Netflix’s privacy protected contact information with privacy protected contact information in its own database and there will be a match only if you have used the same contact information with Netflix and the third party.
+Privacy protected contact information means we use pseudonymization technologies (such as hashing) to convert the original contact information (such as an email address or phone number) into a value (typically a long alphanumeric sequence of characters) that cannot, by itself, reveal your identity or contact information.
+The third party compares Netflix’s privacy protected contact information with privacy protected contact information in its own database and there will be a match only if you have used the same contact information with both Netflix and the third party.
 If there is a match, Netflix can then choose whether or not to send Netflix marketing to you on that third party service, and can optimize and better measure the effectiveness of such marketing.
-You can indicate your choices in the “Privacy and data settings” (for the relevant profile) within the “Account” section of our website.
+You can indicate your choices regarding the Matched Identifier Communications in the “Privacy and data settings” (for the relevant profile) within the “Account” section of our website.

 Marketing of the Netflix service using cookies and similar technologies.
-To exercise choice around cookies or resettable device IDs collected for marketing of the Netflix service or Netflix content on third party service, please use the tools described in the “Cookies and Internet Advertising” section below.
+To exercise choice around cookies or resettable device IDs collected for marketing of the Netflix service or Netflix content on third party service, please use the tools described in the “Cookies and other Technologies” section below.

-Advertising Choices (Netflix Ad Supported Subscription Plans)
+Advertising Choices

 Behavioral Advertising Choices

-If you subscribe to an ad supported subscription plan, we can present you with Advertisements, including behavioral advertisements.
-If you do not want to be presented with behavioral advertisements, you can indicate your choices by changing the “Behavioral Advertising” setting located in the “Privacy and data settings” menu (for the relevant profile) of the “Account” section of our website.
+We respect your behavioral advertising preferences, and you can turn off behavioral advertisements at any time by changing the “Behavioral Advertising” setting located in the “Privacy and data settings” menu (for the relevant profile) of the “Account” section of our website.

-When you choose to opt out of receiving behavioral advertisements, you will still see Advertisements, but they will not be behavioral advertisements.
-If you opt out, we may still collect and use the information for other purposes.
+If your behavioral advertisements setting is off, you will still see Advertisements, but they will be non-behavioral advertisements.

 An option to opt out is not provided in a Kids profile because we do not engage in behavioral advertising on Kids profiles.